-- 3. School Calendar.
-The School will follow the Sponsor's school year calendar.
-If the School will not follow the Sponsor's school calendar, the School shall notify the Sponsor in writing by May 1st of each year and provide the Sponsor with the School's calendar for the following school year. - Deadlines to Submit All Items from the Annual Opening of School Checklist.
+- 3. Start-Up Date.
+For the first year of operating under this Charter the School shall begin classes on the same day as the Sponsor or at such other time as otherwise agreed to by the parties.
+The School cannot open absent submission of all required Pre-Opening documents as specified in Section 11 of this contract.
+The School may defer the opening of the school's operations for up to two years to provide time for adequate facility planning.
+The charter school must provide written notice of such intent to the Sponsor and the parents of enrolled students at least 30 calendar days before the first day of school.
+The planning year(s) does not extend the term of this Contract.
+Failure to open the School after the planning years is good cause for termination of this Charter. - 4.
+School Calendar.
+The School will follow the Sponsor's school year calendar for the high school program at grades 9 and 10 and the SCF calendar for students in grades 11 and 12 enrolled in SCF.
+If the School will not follow the Sponsor's school calendar, the School shall notify the Sponsor in writing by May 1st of each year and provide the Sponsor with the School's calendar for the following school year. - 5.
+Deadlines to Submit All Items from the Annual Opening of School Checklist.
 The deadline to submit items for the annual Opening of School Checklist is August 1st of each school year.
-Checklist items are delineated in Section 11: Required Reports/Document of this document. - 5.
-Charter Modification.
+Checklist items are delineated in Section 11: Required Reports/Document of this document.

+- 6. Charter Modification.
 This Charter may be modified during its initial term or any renewal term only upon approval of both parties.
 No such modification shall be enforceable unless it is in writing and approved by both the Governing Board and the Sponsor.
-If the modification involves changes to the grade levels, except as provided by law for high-performing charter schools, the School must provide information acceptable to the Sponsor relating to curriculum, budget, facilities, and staff. - 6.
+If the modification involves changes to the grade levels, except as provided by law for high-performing charter schools, the School must provide information acceptable to the Sponsor relating to curriculum, budget, facilities, and staff. - 7.
 Charter Renewal.
 This Charter may be renewed as provided for in section 1002.33, or 1002.331, Florida Statutes.
-A Sponsor may not require a charter school to waive the provisions of section 1002.331, Florida Statutes, or require a student enrollment cap that prohibits a high-performing charter school from increasing enrollment in accordance with section 1002.331(2), Florida Statutes, as a condition of approval or renewal of a charter.
+A Sponsor may not require a charter school to waive the provisions of section 1002.331, Florida Statutes, or require a student enrollment cap that prohibits a high-performing charter school from increasing enrollment in accordance with section 1002.331(2), Florida Statutes, as a condition of approval or renewal of a charter. - 8.
+Periodic Review and Evaluation.
+The Sponsor shall annually evaluate the School on its performance and progress toward meeting the standards and targets included in this contract, including academic achievement goals.
+If the term of this contract exceeds five years, the Sponsor shall conduct a High-Stakes Review at least every five years and shall present the findings of the review to the governing board of the School.